jfasch/jfasch-home/blog/2025-07-29--Whats-wrong-with-chroot.rst

 What follows is an annotated shell-command-like transcript of what I did to solve my very original problem: a Yocto build on Yocto-unsupported Fedora 42.
-It has much of what we did above, only more condensed.
+It has much of what I did above, only more condensed.

 Fedora 41 Jail
 ..............

-We now setup a real distro's root filesystem.
-LIke the Busybox in :ref:`blog_chroot_chroot_jail`, but bigger.
+Lets now setup a real distro's root filesystem.
+Like the Busybox in :ref:`blog_chroot_chroot_jail`, but bigger.
 All the mountpoints, like ``/proc``, are already there, for example.